ninkaja/pixel-graphics/README.md

 # PIXEL GRAPHICS

 * This repository is to share pixel graphics made by NINKAJA to everyone who would like to use them to create, e.g, games, animations for free or commercial.
-Since the assets is distributed under `License: CC BY 4.0`, the requirements is the assets cannot be distributed with any other restrictions other than approriate `Attribution`.
+Since the assets is distributed under `License: CC BY 4.0`, the requirements is the assets cannot be distributed with any other restrictions other than appropriate `Attribution`.

 * Usually a folder is a collection contain `.mdp` file which can be read by free software call [FireAlpaca](http://firealpaca.com/), a pack file of all the images, and all the individual images.